jcolag/entropy-arbitrage/2025-11-13-all-good-things-1.md

  > **PICARD**: I'm not senile, you know.
 This did happen.
 I was here, I was talking to you, and then I was somewhere else.
 I was on the Enterprise.
 I was back on the *Enterprise*.
 At least, I think that's where it was.
 I was in Sickbay.
 Well, it might have been a hospital.

 Again, terms like "senile" cause all sorts of problems.
 The term itself derives from the Latin *senex* for "old man," used because people imagined deterioration of the brain to occur as an ordinary part of aging.
-We now mostly call it [dementia](https://en.wikipedia.org/wiki/Dementia), though.
+We now mostly call it {% wiki Dementia|dementia|en %}, though.
 But as mentioned, Picard does have a long tradition of using ableist terminology.

  > **PICARD**: Yes, yes, I know what you're thinking.
 It's the Irumodic Syndrome.
 He's beginning to lose his mind, the old man.
 Well, it's not that.
 And I'm not daydreaming either.